grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-resource-handler.md

 }
 ```

-You can then access your resources through the following endpoint: `https://community.grafana.com/api/datasources/<DATASOURCE_ID>/resources/`
+You can then access your resources through the following endpoint: `http://<grafana instance host:port>/api/datasources/uid/<DATASOURCE_IUD>/resources`

 In this example code, `DATASOURCE_ID` is an integer that uniquely identifies your data source.